GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Sync::schedule_event()`.

 == Changelog ==

+= 1.8.83 =
+* Cap the duplicate-page detection history stored during async imports so large catalogues do not grow the session payload indefinitely.
+* Add a regression harness covering thousand-row payloads to confirm async imports finish without duplicate warnings or memory build-up.

+= 1.8.82 =
+* Ensure asynchronous item imports resume partially processed pages so SoftOne responses with more rows than the batch size create every product.

 = 1.8.81 =
 * Record SoftOne item import successes, skips, and errors in the sync activity log so skipped products explain their outcome.